hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

       - Detailed list of changes:
         - Added RST comments for functions, methods, and classes.
         - Preserved all existing comments after `#`.
+        - Improved structure and formatting for Markdown and RST files.
         - Added `TODO` notes at the end of the file in `.rst` format if needed.
         - Added missing imports as per previously processed files.
       ```